Abibubble/ms3-the-bar-blade/README.md

 ##### Intuitively and easily understand what to do.
 * Everything is clearly laid out.
-* All buttons decribe what they're for in simple terms.
+* All buttons describe what they're for in simple terms.
 * Icons are used to help convey meaning.

 ##### Be able to register for an account.